martin12333/Readable-Lisp-S-expressions/Common-lisp-tutorial.md

     (readable:disable-readable)

-QuickLisp and Clisp
+Clisp and QuickLisp
 -------------------

-Clisp, unlike sbcl and many other Common Lisp implementations, has an annoying limitation that affects QuickLisp.
+Clisp has various annoying limitations, including one that affects QuickLisp.
 Clisp does *not* run its initialization (rc) files when it is loading a file; it only looks at its rc files when running interactively.
 That means that QuickLisp is not immediately available in clisp, even if it's installed, when directly running files.

 To work around this limitation of clisp, you can add the following text in your file before using QuickLisp: